insundaycathy/Event-Causality-Extraction/README.md

 The GLUCOSE dataset can be downloaded from: https://github.com/ElementalCognition/glucose

 ### Downstream Tasks:
+#### Story Evaluation
+The dataset has been downloaded and save in the story_eval/datasets/ folder
+#### Video-Text Alignment
 To be filled

+## Prompt
+The prompt for event causality extraction is stored in prompt.txt

 ## Run event causality extraction on COPES:
 The code is in COPES/event_causality_extraction_copes.py